Climate Change Research

 What is the definition of Climate Change?

 Climate change refers to a change in regional and global climate patterns associated with an increase in global average temperatures.
-Such increases in temperature are a result of increased levels of atmospheric greenhouse gases (GHG) that trap heat in the atmosphere.
+Such increases in temperature are a result of increased levels of atmospheric greenhouse gases (GHGs) that trap heat in the atmosphere.
 The increase in GHGs is the result of human activity beginning with the period of industrialization.
 The consequences of these changing climate patterns include the melting of the polar ice caps, protracted drought conditions, rising sea levels, and more frequent instances of extreme weather.

 HOW HAVE GLOBAL AVERAGE TEMPERATURES INCREASED?